Students, Parents, Friends, and Music Enthusiasts,

 The Curriculum and Assessment Committee works in conjunction with the College of Humanities and Fine Arts Curriculum Committee.
 The chair of the Curriculum and Assessment Committee traditionally serves on the College of Humanities and Fine Arts Curriculum Committee; term limits may apply for that position.
 Additionally, a member of the Curriculum and Assessment Committee will serve on the College of Humanities and Fine Arts Degree Appeals Committee.

-Other non-standing committees may be established to address the needs of the department in accordance with university guidelines.
-The membership of these committees, with the exception of the Tenure and Promotion Committee, is selected by the faculty.
+Other non-standing committees may be established to address the needs of the department.
+The membership of search committees and ad-hoc committees is determined by the faculty.
 Each committee will elect a chair at its first meeting.

 Search committees are formed for conducting a search to fill a new position or vacancy.
 The search committee is responsible for: